wzhy2000/dHICA/README.md

 ===================

 ## 1 Predict HMs with Pre-trained Models
-First you need to make sure you have download the our Pre-trained Models(aaa).
+First you need to make sure you have download the our Pre-trained Models.
+The type of ATAC-seq should be fold over change, and that of DNase-seq should be read-depth normalized signal.

     python predict.py -m model_path  -o output_path
                         --atac bw_path --op output_prefix --ref ref_genome.fa